Arizona Fall League: Results by season

 Results for each team since the league's inaugural 1992 season are listed below.
 Teams are listed by their nicknames only, independent of location, as various team locations have changed over time.
 Tie games are not listed, as they are excluded from winning percentage calculations, which determine division standings.
 The best winning percentage for a season was by the Saguaros who went 26–10 (.722) in 2011, while the worst was by the Saguaros in 2002 with a record of 11–32 (.256).

 Through 1997, teams were organized into Northern and Southern divisions.
 For the 1998 season, American and National divisions were designated.
 From 1999 to 2021, the divisions were named East and West, except for four seasons (2003–2005 and 2008) when American and National naming was again used.

 As of the 2022 season, divisions have been eliminated.
 The top three teams in the final regular season standings qualify for the postseason.
 The second- and third-place teams meet in a play-in semi-final game, with the winner facing the first-place team in the championship game.

 Division winners appear in bold type from 1992 to 2021; beginning with 2022, the top three teams that qualify for the postseason appear in bold type.
 Tie-breaking procedures (such as between the Saguaros and Javelinas in 2021 for the West division title) are unclear.

 Championship history

 From 1992 to 2021, the first-place teams from both divisions met for the league championship.
 Originally a best-of-three series, it was played as a single game from 2001 to 2021.

 As of the 2022 season, divisions have been eliminated.
 The top three teams in the final regular season standings qualify for the postseason.
 The second- and third-place teams meet in a play-in semi-final game, with the winner facing the first-place team in the championship game.

+For the 2025 season due to weather concerns, the league went to a play-in style tournament with the top two teams from the regular season receiving a bye, the number six seed played against the number three seed, number five seed playing the number four seed.
+The winner of the three/six matchup would play the number two seed and the four/five matchup would play the number one seed.

 The Peoria Javelinas have won the most championships, seven.
 The most consecutive championships is five, accomplished by the Phoenix Desert Dogs during 2004–2008.
 No championship game was held in 2020, as the season was canceled due to the COVID-19 pandemic.